 Not having your ID card could prevent your exam paper being submitted to the examiner and/or disciplinary action; in fact, it is New College policy that students must wear their ID card visibly at all times.
-If you have lost or misplaced your card, you can obtain a duplicate at the Payment Desk (LRC ground floor) for £5.00.
+If you have lost or misplaced your card, you can obtain a duplicate at the Payment Desk for £5.00.